dp-os/gez/examples/docs/src/en/api/core/gez.md

 - **Type**: `ModuleConfig`

 Module configuration options.
-Used to configure project module resolution rules, including module aliases and external dependencies.
+Used to configure the project's module resolution rules, including module aliases and external dependencies.

 #### packs